 Introduces students to critical thinking and the fundamentals of academic writing.
 Through the writing process, students refine topics; develop and support ideas; investigate, evaluate, and incorporate appropriate resources; edit for effective style and usage; and determine appropriate approaches for a variety of contexts, audiences, and purposes.
-Includes exposition, argumentation, and analysis with at least one researched essay.
+Writing activities will include exposition and argumentation with at least one researched essay.
 ENG 111 has been designated as a "writing intensive" course according to standards developed by the English department.

-Prerequisites: A placement recommendation for ENG 111 or placement recommendation for co-requisites ENG 111 and ENF 3.
-ENG 111 is a prerequisite for ENG 112.
-Lecture 3 hours per week.
+Prerequisite: Placement recommendation for ENG 111 or placement recommendation for co-requisites ENG 111 and ENF 3.
+ENG 111 is a prerequisite for ENG 112